CW3E/Ensemble-DA-Cycling-Template/README.md

 have the same directory structure as the examples with names defined to reflect the particular tunable settings.

-Finally, for downscaling ensemble forecasts for the background error covariance calculation in EnVAR, there is one template available to generate ensemble forecasts offline for WRF
+Finally, for downscaling ensemble forecasts for the background error covariance calculation in EnVAR, there is a template available to generate ensemble forecasts offline for WRF
 ```
 EnsembleBackground/WRF_9_WestCoast_lag06
 ```